 - Thought One: “Hmm, that really sucks for all those people who spent all that money buying the original game and all of its expansions.”

 - Thought Two: “Sweet!
 I’m glad I didn’t buy anything the first time.
 Now I can get in on the new hotness!”

 After a significant amount of Quatloos exchanged virtual hands, I was the proud owner of a big box of superhero card playing cooperative goodness.
 I’m happy to report that with one small exception, I was not disappointed in my purchase.
 Sentinels of the Multiverse: Definitive Edition is an improvement on what was already a good game.

-Sentinels keeps much of the original game, but manages to streamline the flow of game and makes some of the more complex character easier to understand.
+Sentinels keeps much of the original version, but manages to streamline the flow of game and makes some of the more complex characters easier to understand.
 I was able to open up the box and get started playing a solo game in no time.
 Later, when I was able to sit down with my buddy John, the aforementioned friend who knows the Sentinels game really well, I learned a lot about how some of the characters had been streamlined in such a way that it made getting essential card combinations into play much faster.

 Each aspect of the superhero story is represented by a deck of cards.
 There’s a deck for heroes, villains, and even the environment.
 All of these decks can be mixed and combined differently, which really helps with replayability.
 My software underlines that word to tell me that is a made up word, but gamers know it’s a word.
 Once you get used to a particular hero’s deck, you develop better strategies for using their abilities and how they interact with other heroes.